-22 Reduced broodstock collection may reduce in-stream disturbance, although disturbance would still occur

-23 because of broodstock collection for other programs.
-Fish release would also be reduced; however, fish and release would still occur, Alternative 3 would have a negligible-adverse effect.
+- Reduced broodstock collection may reduce in-stream disturbance, although disturbance would still occur because of broodstock collection for other programs.
+Fish release would also be reduced; however, fish release would occur, potentially disturbing the streambed and shoreline at release locations and - temporarily affecting dissolved gas levels.
+Because broodstock collection, holding, incubation and rearing, - and release would still occur, Alternative 3 would have a negligible-adverse effect.